anuket-project/anuket-specifications/doc/common/glossary.md

 <a name="1.8"></a>
 ## Other Referenced Terminology

-- **Anuket Assured Program (AAP):** An open source, community-led compliance and verification program to ease the integration of telecom applications with cloud infrastructures.
+- **Anuket Assured Program (AAP):** An open source, community-led program to verify compliance of the telecom applications and the cloud infrastructures with the Anuket specifications.

 - **Carrier Grade:** Carrier grade refers to network functions and infrastructure that are characterised by all or some of the following attributes: High reliability allowing near 100% uptime, typically measured as better than “five nines”; Quality of Service (QoS) allowing prioritization of traffic; High Performance optimized for low latency/packet loss, and high bandwidth; Scalability to handle demand growth by adding virtual and/or physical resources; Security to be able to withstand natural and man-made attacks.